jdhrrs/TinyCollegeGUI/README.md

 ## Features
 - **Add New Students:** Add new student information to the system.
 - **Display All Students:** View a list of all students in the system.
+If Admin sees a duplicate, we created a button to remove it.
 - **Add New Courses:** Add new courses to the system.
 - **Display All Courses:** View a list of all courses offered by the college.
 - **Enroll Student in Course:** Enroll a student in a specific course.